 Some detailed pictures from the 1970s edding 500:

 The edding 800 permanent marker is the second-widest permanent marker of the edding brand.
-The edding 800 was put on the market in the mid-60s, and was labeled then “edding 800 Schnellschreiber” (which means something like “quick-writer”), like the other marker of this early era of marker history in Germany.
+The edding 800 was put on the market in the mid-60s, and was labeled then “edding 800 Schnellschreiber” (which means literally something like “quick-writer”), like the other marker of this early era of marker history in Germany.
 Most edding markers have changed her appearance over the years/decades.
 The examples shown here are edding 800 permanent markers from the 1970s to 2010.
 I don´t have one of the “Schnellschreiber”-labeled ones.
 Once I spotted one of these very old markers on a photography.
 If anyone knows where to get one of these early day edding 800 markers please let me now…

 The oldest edding 800 permanent markers I have dates back from the mid-1970s and are labeled in German and English.
 Some of them I bought it at a stamp shop in 1991, there were still some very old marker, and in retrospect I sometimes regret not to have bought even more.
 However, I wasn´t interested how old the markers were back then…Years later, I discovered more of these markers in a stationery shop sellout.
 They were originally wrapped in plastic and somehow outlasted the decades.
 The light blue edding 800 probably dates back from the early 1980s and has been labeled in three languages (German, English and French).
 In the mid-80s/late 80s they were labeled Spanish too with the note “ensure adequate ventilation in places of use”.
-From the 1990s the markers were odorless and the pins are made entirely of synthetic and the tube was plastic.
+From the 1990s the markers were odorless and the nibs are made entirely of synthetic and the tube was plastic.
 The 2010 version of the edding 800 is made of aluminum again and has a better design than the 1990s version.
-However, my favorites still remain the old markers, particularly the examples from the 1970s.
-The design has much more style thanthe modern markers.
+However, my favorites are the old markers, particularly the examples from the 1970s.
+The design has much more style compared to modern markers.

 The edding 850 permanent marker is the widest marker that is produced in Germany.
 The marker was first introduced on the market in 1978.
 The width of the writing nib varies a little bit depending on the model of the marker.
 The old ones, which were sold until the early nineties, have a soft felt nib which is approximately 18mm wide.
 The edding 850 markers were then made of a metal tube and the ink contained the solvents toluol and xylene.
 Nice smell but toxic.
 Since end of the 1980s, as it was with all toluol/xylene containing markers and inks, there was a note on the markers, that one should ensure good ventilation during usage.
 In the early nineties the edding company discontinued the use of these toxic solvents and the markers were made of plastic.
 The writing nib was replaced by an 18mm wide synthetic nib.
 The up-to-date version is again made of a metal barrel; the nib is only 16mm wide.
 However, according to the labeling the edding 850 was still 18mm wide (The old ones were described as 20mm wide by the edding company).